My special needs child cannot sit still for very long. Do you have a policy for restraining a child in the dental chair?

 Certainly not.
-Whilst it is preferable to conduct some treatment in hospital, many special needs patients need only mild forms of sedation or behaviour management, and others benefit from conscious sedation.
+Whilst it is preferable to conduct some treatment in hospital, many special needs patients only need mild forms of sedation or behaviour management, and others could do with conscious sedation.
 Your dentist is welcome to conduct the treatment at our rooms, whilst we perform the sedation.
 Just have your dentist contact us to discuss your needs.
-Otherwise, our Special Needs dentist Dr Wilma Johnson is very happy to conduct any dental treatment that may be required.

 Do all autistic children require anesthesia for dental procedures?

 Keeping an autistic child calm during a dental procedure can sometimes be quite difficult.
-There are many ‘triggers’ that can provoke an adverse reaction from an autistic person.
-These can include entering an unfamiliar office, noises, and dealing with new people for example.
-Autistic patients face more oral hygiene challenges due to irregular brushing and flossing routines and therefore, sedation may be their best option to minimise stress and trauma.
+There are many ‘triggers’ that can cause an adverse reaction in an autistic person such as having them enter an unfamiliar office, noises, and dealing with new people for example.
+Autistic patients face more oral hygiene problems due to irregular brushing and flossing routines and therefore, sedation maybe their best option to minimise stress and trauma.
 However, we always attempt to first get to know the patient during the consultation appointment as much as possible.
 If we can use behaviour management to treat a person in the chair, we will.